paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: Joy Jenkins
 type: review
 rating: 5
 location:
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+From recommendation I used {{<company>}} services to remove and fit a new bathroom.
+I was very impressed by his standard of work, excellent.
+If you are looking for a professional, reliable, friendly, honest person to carry out any plumbing work, look no further.
+Highly recommended.